-• STI ESG was founded on August 21, 1983 to address the Information Technology ("IT") education needs of the Philippines.
+education needs of the Philippines.
 It evolved from its wholly-owned training centers to granting franchises to several locations in Metro Manila.
 In 1995, STI ESG was granted a permit by the Commission on Higher Education ("CHED") to operate colleges.
 It started to roll out the four-year college programs in 1996.
 From offering various degrees related to Computer Science, STI ESG showed its strength beyond IT by expanding the existing programs to bachelor's degrees in the fields of Business Administration, Computer Engineering, Hospitality Management, Tourism Management, Accountancy, Communications and Multimedia Arts, among others.
 STI ESG is also offering Senior High School ("SHS").
-Starting School Year ("SY") 2020-2021, STI ESG was given government permits to offer Bachelor of Science in Retail Technology and Consumer Science Program and government recognition to offer Associate in Retail Technology Program.
+Starting School Year ("SY") 2020-2021, select schools in the Group were given government permits to offer Bachelor of Science in Retail Technology and Consumer Science Program ("BSRTCS") and government recognition to offer a 2-year Associate in Retail Technology Program ("ART").
+ART has a ladderized curriculum preparatory for the BSRTCS and graduates of ART will receive a diploma upon completion of the program.

 On November 11, 2019, the SEC approved the incorporation of STI Training Academy, Inc. ("STI Training Academy") with STI ESG owning 100% of the subscribed and issued capital stock.
-STI Training Academy was established to operate a Technical Vocational Educational Institution, assessment center, and training center which shall provide courses of study to seafarers, officers, cadets and other individuals involved or interested in maritime operations, subject to laws of the Philippines and various international regulations that regulate maritime operations, including training programs with Technical Education and Skills Development Authority ("TESDA"); and to provide other professional courses and training, such as tanker courses and their allied and security courses including stewarding and culinary courses.
+STI Training Academy was established to operate a Technical Vocational Educational Institution, assessment center, and training center which shall provide courses of study to seafarers, officers, cadets and other individuals involved or interested in maritime operations, subject to laws of the Philippines and various international rules that regulate maritime operations, including training programs with Technical Education and Skills Development Authority ("TESDA"); and to provide other professional courses and training, such as tanker courses and their allied and security programs including stewarding and culinary studies.

 In September 2020, STI ESG announced the suspension of the operations of some of its owned schools namely: STI Cebu, STI Iloilo, STI Quezon Avenue and STI Tuguegarao for SY 2020-2021 and cessation of the operations of STI Pagadian effective SY 2020-2021.
 Similarly, STI ESG announced the cessation of operations of some of its franchised schools namely: STI College Bohol, Inc. ("STI Bohol"), STI College Recto, Inc. ("STI Recto"), Sungold Technologies, Inc. ("STI Zamboanga"), STI College Pasay, Inc. ("STI Pasay"), STI College Dipolog, Inc. ("STI Dipolog"), STI College San Francisco, Inc. ("STI San Francisco") and suspension of operations of STI College Parañaque, Inc. ("STI Parañaque") effective SY 2020-2021.
 STI ESG determined that continuing the operations of these schools was no longer viable due to low enrolment turnout and/or the high cost of rental of facilities.
-As at September 30, 2020, STI ESG's network of schools totals to 64 schools with 33 owned schools and 31 franchised schools comprising of 60 colleges and 4 education centers.
+As at December 31, 2020, STI ESG has a network of 64 active schools comprising of 60 colleges and 4 education centers.
+Of the total number of schools, STI ESG owns 35 while franchisees operate 29 schools.